Athletes need to eat.

 Supplementing with exogenous ketones can enhance endurance exercise performance.
 This is achieved through a switch in fuel preference–a lower reliance on carbohydrate and stored glycogen and enhanced muscle fat and ketone oxidation.
 Ketones have been shown to contribute 16% - 18% of total energy production when taken exogenously before exercise.
 This lowers lactate production and spares muscle glycogen, both limiting factors in prolonged endurance activity.

 Cyclists who consumed a ketone ester along with carbohydrate performed 2% - 3% better compared to when they only consumed carbohydrates.21

 If you’re involved in endurance activities where fuel storage might limit performance, exogenous ketones act as a high-quality superfuel to boost your performance.

-Ingest one serving of H.V.M.N.
-Ketone containing 25g BHB monoester 30 minutes prior to exercise along with your usual pre-workout fuel of carbohydrates, caffeine, or hydration beverage.
+Ingest one serving of a BHB monoester or other exogenous ketone 30 minutes prior to exercise along with your usual pre-workout fuel of carbohydrates, caffeine, or hydration beverage.

-For recovery, one serving of H.V.M.N.
-Ketone ingested 30 minutes post-exercise with usual nutrition such as a meal or shake can enhance replenishment of muscle glycogen.22
+For recovery, a serving of exogenous ketones ingested 30 minutes post-exercise with usual nutrition such as a meal or shake can enhance replenishment of muscle glycogen.22

 An herbal supplement popular in Ayurvedic and indigenous medical systems, Ashwagandha has been used for its proposed cognitive enhancement properties.
 However, the applications to physical performance are now being realized and explored.